 By December 1996, 22,927 adult adoptees and 6,163 birth parents had applied for information under the act.
 Many adoptees and birth parents had met and some had formed ongoing relationships, although the adoptee's relationship with the adoptive family usually remained primary.

 Birth parents who consented to adoption before the act was passed have the right to place a 10-year renewable veto on access to identifying information.
 Adopted people can lodge a similar veto.
 The number of active vetoes placed by birth parents peaked at 3,350, but had fallen to 993 by 1996.
-Adoptees’ active vetoes peaked at 1,240, but had fallen to 357 by 1996.
+Adoptees’ active vetoes peaked at 1,240 and had fallen to 357 by 1996.

 From the early 1970s some social workers began suggesting that birth parents and adoptive parents meet each other before the birth of the child, and maintain contact after the adoption.

-In the 21st century most birth mothers could choose the adoptive family from a range of approved couples.
-Birth and adoptive parents normally met before the birth mother consented to the adoption, and in some cases made an agreement for ongoing contact.
+By the 21st century most birth mothers could choose the adoptive family from a range of approved couples.
+When adoptions were arranged through state social workers, birth and adoptive parents normally met before the birth mother consented to the adoption, and in some cases made an agreement for ongoing contact.
 Open adoption arrangements were encouraged, but could not be legally enforced.
 It was still possible for children to grow up not knowing that they were adopted.

-In 2000 the Law Commission produced a report on adoption in New Zealand.
+In 2000 the Law Commission, after wide consultation, produced a report on adoption in New Zealand.
 It criticised the Adoption Act 1955 on a number of grounds, including that birth parents giving up a child for adoption were not required to get counselling or independent legal advice.
-Concern was expressed about adoptive parents being substituted for birth parents on the child’s birth certificate.
+Concern was expressed about adoptive parents being shown as the birth parents on the child’s birth certificate.
 Many adoptive parents who made submissions to the commission saw this as ‘excessive and unnecessary, and even ludicrous where an open adoption is practised’.1

 It is a criminal offence to place an advertisement offering or requesting a child for adoption, and illegal to pay a parent or any other person to secure a child for adoption.

 To be adopted, you must be aged under 20.
 Your consent is not required.
 The birth mother’s consent is normally required (except in special cases of abuse, neglect or incapacity), and she can give this no matter how young she is.
 Her child must be at least 10 days old when she signs the consent form.
 Consent is very difficult to withdraw.
 The birth father’s consent is required only if he is married to the mother, or is otherwise a guardian of the child, or if the Family Court considers it ‘expedient’ to get his consent.
+If a birth father wants to oppose an adoption, he can apply to the court for guardianship and the adoption cannot proceed until this has been decided.
 Once consent has been signed, the adopters can take the child home with the approval of a social worker.
 They obtain an interim adoption order and can apply for a final order six months later.

 To adopt a related child, an applicant (or one of the applicants in a joint application) must be 20 or older.
 If the applicant is not related to the child, they must be at least 25, and at least 20 years older than the child.
-Only a married couple can apply to adopt jointly.
+Married and de facto couples can apply to adopt jointly.
 A single person may apply, but a single man may not apply to adopt a girl unless there are special circumstances.

-Many reports over the years had recommended an overhaul of the Adoption Act 1955.
-Critics were concerned that the act did not embody the principles of informed consent or pay enough attention to the rights and welfare of the child, and did not allow de facto or same-sex couples to adopt.
+Many reports over the years had recommended an overhaul of adoption legislation.
+Critics were concerned that the 1955 Act came from an outdated social context, did not embody the principles of informed consent or pay enough attention to the rights and welfare of the child, and did not allow de facto or same-sex couples to adopt.
 Nor did it provide any legal backing or safeguards for open adoption arrangements.

-In New Zealand, as in other western countries where few local children are available for adoption, there has been much interest in adoption of children from other countries.
+In New Zealand, as in other western countries where few local children are available for adoption, there has been much interest in adopting children from other countries.
 This occurs against a background of international concern about children being ‘bought’ for adoption, and about the safety of children in their new countries.
-In 1992 a law change meant a child of 14 years or older adopted by a New Zealand citizen did not automatically become a citizen.
+In 1992 a law change meant a child aged 14 or older adopted by a New Zealand citizen did not automatically become a citizen.

 In 1996 a New Zealand church minister was convicted of sexually abusing three children he had adopted from overseas.
-The man had adopted a total of 19 children from other countries over a five-year period, and 16 children initially made the complaint about physical and sexual abuse.
+The man had adopted a total of 19 children from other countries over a five-year period, of whom 16 children complained of physical and sexual abuse.
 This case prompted widespread concerns about inter-country adoptions.

-The 1993 Hague Convention on Protection of Children and Co-operation in Respect of Inter-country Adoption is an international agreement which protects children and their families from illegal and poorly organised inter-country adoptions.
+The 1993 Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption is an international agreement which protects children and their families from illegal and poorly organised intercountry adoptions.
 New Zealand signed the Hague Convention in 1997.
-The Adoption (Intercountry) Act 1999 made international adoptions of foreign children by New Zealanders legal if they took place in a country which complies with the Hague Convention.
+The Adoption (Intercountry) Act 1997 made international adoptions of foreign children by New Zealanders legal if they took place in a country which complied with the Hague Convention.

 Before a child could be adopted from one Hague country to live in another, the governments in both countries had to agree to the adoption.
-New Zealand residents needed the permission of Child, Youth and Family as well as the overseas country, and could adopt only in countries that Child, Youth and Family approved.
+New Zealand residents needed the permission of Oranga Tamariki – Ministry for Children as well as the overseas country, and could adopt only in countries approved by Oranga Tamariki.
 However, some adoptions by New Zealanders still took place in countries that did not meet Hague Convention standards.

-Some of the New Zealanders who adopted infants from Romanian orphanages have struggled to cope with them.
-Parents have resorted to locking their bedroom doors to stop their children stealing from them; one couple took out a protection order against their adopted children.
+Some of the New Zealanders who adopted infants from Romanian orphanages struggled to cope with them.
+The children had often suffered neglect in infancy and in some cases developed behavioural problems.
+Parents resorted to locking their bedroom doors to stop their children stealing from them; one couple took out a protection order against their adopted children.
 ‘We went in so naïve,’ remembers one mother.
 ‘I thought we would be bringing back these two kids and we would play happy families.
 We thought they were just going to slot in.
 It just hasn’t happened.’1

 In New Zealand few people adopted children from other countries until the 1980s.
 Publicity about the plight of Romanian children living in institutions led to many adoptions from that country.
 Between 1989 and 1991 New Zealanders adopted more than 150 Romanian children.